MS&E145

 Course Description

 Introduction to modern quantitative finance and investments.
 The course focuses on the basic principles underlying financial decision making which are applicable to all forms of investment: stocks, bonds, real estate, corporate finance, etc., and how they are applied in practice.
 Topics: interest rates; evaluating investments: present value and internal rate of return; fixed-income markets: bonds, yield, duration, portfolio immunization; term structure of interest rates; measuring risk: volatility, value at risk, expected shortfall; designing optimal security portfolios; the capital asset pricing model.
 Group projects involving financial market data.
 No prior knowledge of finance required.
-Prerequisite: MS&E 120 or equivalent.
+Hard prerequisites: MS&E 120 or 220, or CS 109, or STATS 116.
+MS&E 111 is strongly suggested.
+Working knowledge of Excel, or Python, or R, or Matlab, or Mathematica is also required.

 Grading Basis